Burnaby Mountain is a park overlooking Metro Vancouver. On the mountain is Simon Fraser University, a conservation area and walking trails.

 Burnaby Mountain is located at 100 Centennial Way in Burnaby, about 9 km from the corner of East Hastings and the Trans-Canada Highway.

-To get to Burnaby Mountain, heading east along East Hastings, turn left onto Centennial Way after about 7 km.
+To get to Burnaby Mountain, when heading east along East Hastings turn left onto Centennial Way after about 7 km.

-- If you plan to take photos, Burnaby Mountain can be a good place to catch the sun setting over Vancouver.
-You’ll want to get there early in the day though if you want day pictures of the city in the sun, but plan to use a zoom lens.
+TIP #1: If you plan to take photos, Burnaby Mountain can be a good place to catch the sun setting over Vancouver.
+You’ll want to get there early in the day though if you want day pictures of the city in the sun.
+Plan to use a zoom lens.

-- The North Shore mountains will be in the sun most of the day, but not so much in the late afternoon in summer.
-There are lots of great backgrounds from Burnaby Mountain for family pictures.
+TIP #2: The North Shore mountains will be in the sun most of the day, but not so much in the late afternoon in summer.
+There are lots of great backgrounds for family pictures on Burnaby Mountain.